pudly/schmopera-hugo/content/articles/mo-elektra.md

 </figure>

-In fact we first saw Elektra "off-camera" in a turban and dressing gown- giving off a distinctly Norma Desmond image.
-In fact the framing of her death at the conclusion of the drama had elements of Sunset Boulevard as well.
+In fact we first see Elektra "off-camera" in a turban and dressing gown, giving off a distinctly [Norma Desmond](https://villains.fandom.com/wiki/Norma_Desmond) image.
+In fact, the framing of her death at the conclusion of the drama has elements of _Sunset Boulevard_ as well.

 In Strauss' opera, Elektra's plot succeeds and she begins to dance in victory but drops dead with the final chords of the opera.
 The same happens on the film set, but as the last moments of the music ring out, the production team stops and everyone realized the actress was actually dead.
 And blackout on sombre confusion.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1570496232/media/2019/10/MOElektra_37A0843_pyuhyh.jpg){{% /md %}}